aesatchien/darkview/README.md

 Designed originally for use in robotics and real-time inspection, this version (V5) includes clean thread isolation, shared-state coordination, and test-mode support using synthetic images.

+Some of the docs for the dual arducam are [general pi camera stuff](https://docs.arducam.com/Raspberry-Pi-Camera/Pivariety-Camera/Quick-Start-Guide/) and [exposure time](https://docs.arducam.com/UVC-Camera/Adjust-the-minimum-exposure-time/).

 ---

 ## Overview